pranjalk/dx/README.md

   ```

 ### Contributing
--Please do not use random variable names in the code.
+- Please do not use random variable names in the code.
--Variable names should be in snake_case. eg: trial_variable
+- Variable names should be in snake_case. eg: trial_variable
--Function names should be in camel case. eg: getInformation()
+- Function names should be in camel case. eg: getInformation()
--Class names should start with caps. eg: class Calculator
+- Class names should start with caps. eg: class Calculator
--Please use associative arrays for improving the readablity
+- Please use associative arrays for improving the readablity
--Please use tags for commits. eg: pranjalk_07082016_revised_readme
+- Please use tags for commits. eg: pranjalk_07082016_revised_readme

->Always create branches and make a  pull request and assign it someone for review.
+> Always create branches and make a  pull request and assign it someone for review.
+>
->NEVER EVER PUSH DIRECTLY INTO MASTER!
+> NEVER EVER PUSH DIRECTLY INTO MASTER!
+>
->Please try to write self documenting code as much as possible.
+> Please try to write self documenting code as much as possible.
+>
->At last, may the force be with you!
+> At last, may the force be with you!

 ### Version
 0.0.1